 When Mrs Bagge tells Eustace that he’ll never be a real man and never fill his father’s shoes (which are literally huge), Eustace challenges her to an arm wrestle.

-In a previous episode we’ve already seen a battle carried out via a thumb wrestle, and the writers make much use of common childhood games throughout the series.
+In a previous episode we’ve already seen a big struggle carried out via a thumb wrestle, and the writers make much use of common childhood games throughout the series.

 It’s significant that neither of them is winning.
 They are evenly matched, psychologically as well as physically.